Let me introduce you to Notenik, a simple but powerful system for taking, collecting and referencing notes.

 Adding a Link to a Note doesn’t necessarily reduce the Note to a simple Bookmark, but this is certainly one way to use a Collection of Notes.

 Look under the Collection menu for an option to Validate Links.
-Notenik will check all your Link Values to make sure they’re accessible, and will add an ‘Invalid URL’ tag to any Notes that are unresponsive.
+Notenik will check all your Link Values to make sure they’re accessible, and will add an ‘Invalid URL’ tag to any Notes with unresponsive links.

 By default, Notenik shows only four Fields for a Note: Title, Link, Tags and Body.
 However, this default may be altered by placing a file named ‘template.txt’ or ‘template.md’ within a Collection’s folder.
 Such a file should be in the normal Notenik format, although the Field Labels specified need not have any accompanying values.
 When such a template file is found, the field names found in this file will be used as the fields to be displayed and maintained for that Collection, overriding the default four.